rob-myers/rob-myers.github.io/docs/plan.md

   - Can lock and then translate/transform.
   - Has group where ghost meshes can be attached.
-  - Could leave "select mode" by saving and locking empty selection
+  - Could leave "select mode" by saving and locking empty selection ✅ Can `echo foo >!x` to write last elem, not array

 - BUG
    - ✅ `call () => window` (window.Recast was breaking safe-json-stringify)